 - Avoid getting wax on clothing or other surfaces.
 If you need to how to remove body wax from surfaces other than the waxing pot, you can try icing it to remove most of the wax, following it with wax cleaner or baby oil on hard surfaces.

-- You may wonder what to do with old wax melts or wax beans.
+- You may wonder what to do with old wax melts or hard wax beads.
 They don’t expire like hair coloring, although they could lose their scent after prolonged storage.
 Keep unused wax in a relatively cool environment free from dust.

 - If you want to know how to remove body wax from surfaces, try applying wax equipment cleaner sparingly to a cloth to break down the wax and remove it from carpet, counters, clothing, etc. Follow with plain water on a cloth to remove product residue.